-Faithfulness - With developed faith (1) a Christian learns to live independent of circumstances thus yielding a lifestyle of faithfulness to God (2 Corinthians 5:7.
+Faithfulness – With developed faith (1) a Christian learns to live independently of circumstances thus yielding a lifestyle of faithfulness to God (2 Corinthians 5:7.
 Hebrews 11:1.
 Philippians 4:11,12).

-Gentleness - Meekness is not weakness (1) but rather disciplined strength (Matthew 5:5).
+Gentleness – Meekness is not weakness (1) but rather disciplined strength (Matthew 5:5).
 It brings a quality of mildness, gentleness, and humility to our lives (Ephesians 4:2).
-This is diametrically opposed to the worlds view that a boastful and arrogant person would make a strong leader.
+This is diametrically opposed to the view of the world that an ambitious, arrogant, and boastful person would make for the best leader.

 Self Control – Yes, the answer to issues of gratification delay!
 Having mastery over your mind, emotions and the desires or impulses of your body via a strong God aligned will (1 Corinthians 9:25.
 1 Corinthians 7:9).
 Realize, self-control (1) grows stronger every time you say no to evil and yes to good and vice-a-versa.
 That is, whatever you give attention to will grow to control your life for good or bad (2 Peter 1:5,6).